codenvibes/CS/09_SOFT_SKILLS_&_CAREER/LABS_DOCUMENTATION/H4K-IT_CYBERSECURITY_BOOTCAMP_2025/SCRIPT.md

 ### 🔹 Slide 5: Categories & Tools Used – Tools

 **“To tackle these challenges in their respective domains, I relied on some essential tools:
-1st is the Chrome DevTools for web analysis, Gobuster and FFUF for fuzzing, SSH and Kali CLI for remote access, and scripting tools like Python, curl, and Nmap for automation and enumeration.”**
+1st is the Chrome browser and Chrome DevTools for web analysis, 2nd Gobuster and FFUF for fuzzing,
+3rd SSH and the Kali CLI for remote access, and finally scripting tools like Python, curl, and Nmap for automation and enumeration.”**

 ---